About Moments to Movement

 The Duke University School of Medicine is committed to dismantling racism and to better understanding the root causes, harms, and strategies to reduce racial inequity.
 This commitment, known as Moments to Movement (M2M), extends within our institutional walls, our surrounding community, and our nation.

-Message from Dean Mary E. Klotman, MD on Moments to Movement
+Message from Dean Mary E. Klotman, MD, on Moments to Movement

-This summer, Dean Mary Klotman hosted a special State of the School Address, "Turning a Moment into a Movement: Dismantling Racism in the Duke University School of Medicine," launching a School-wide strategic planning process to dismantle racism in our School and in the communities around us.
+In the summer of 2020, Dean Mary Klotman hosted a special State of the School Address, "Turning a Moment into a Movement: Dismantling Racism in the Duke University School of Medicine," launching a School-wide strategic planning process to dismantle racism in our School and in the communities around us.
 Watch a clip from that address here.

 A School-wide Commitment